macadmins/ddm_testing/README.md

 # ddm_testing

-Follow the directions below for getting started with your MAOS-hosted ddm test server
+Follow the directions below for getting started with your MAOS-hosted DDM test server.

+> [!CAUTION]
-> 🚨🚨🚨 This is NOT a secure setup.
-Only use machines where you won't lament losing data 🚨🚨🚨
+> 🚨🚨🚨 This is an INSECURE setup.
+Only enroll machines where you won't lament losing data 🚨🚨🚨

 ### Initial setup

 For the initial setup, create a working directory in your favorite location and clone the repos shown below

 ```bash